Welcome to the Fieldcode Manual

 Clicking on the calendar button next to the date selector quickly brings back the view to the selected date.

-You can filter the Weekly/Monthly View by workload.
+You can filter the Workload Calendar by workload.

 You have the possibility to use one dedicated workload filter, more workload filters at once, or display all different workload indicators at once.

-1. (Optional) In the top-right corner of the Weekly/Monthly View you can select or de-select between the different daily workload filters.
+1. (Optional) In the top-right corner of the Workload Calendar you can select or de-select between the different daily workload filters.

 2. (Optional) Select or de-select workloads that should be displayed.